 If you believe in the transformative power of literacy and want to be an agent of change in the lives of young learners and adults, we want to hear your story.
 Please note that each strand within L&L has its own admission requirements.
 Applicants to the Reading Specialist strand must have an Initial or Professional teacher’s license and at least one (1) full year of teaching experience.
 Applicants to the Literacy Coach strand also need to hold an initial or professional teacher’s license and have at least three (3) years of teaching experience.
 There are no licensure or minimum teaching experience requirements for the Generalist strand.

 Visit HGSE admissions to learn more about Ed.M. application requirements and deadlines, and to get information about financial aid.
 Applications are due in January of the academic year you plan to enroll.

-If you have questions about the admissions process or want to learn more about the benefits of the L&L program, please contact our admissions liaison [this will need to be updated] at [update] or 617-495-3414.
-If you have specific questions about L&L program requirements, please contact program coordinator Andrena Mason at firstname.lastname@example.org or 617-495-3521.
+If you have questions about the admissions process or want to learn more about the benefits of the L&L program, please contact our admissions liaison Sarah Brickey-Nguyen at firstname.lastname@example.org or 617-495-3414.
+If you have specific questions about L&L program requirements, please contact program coordinator Andrena Mason at email@example.com or 617-495-3521.